Not a Big Thing in Hebden Bridge

 While I respected their reserved demeanor, I also became deeply provoked.
 I found myself thinking: "So lesbians take over an entire historic town, shatter a glass ceiling, and successfully market it as a tourist attraction, but once you get here, nobody wants to talk about it?"
 I felt like I was watching the Emperor’s New Clothes play out in real time.

 The turning point—my salvation—came when I met R. She is one of the lesbians who, as she so beautifully put it with a smile, moved to Hebden Bridge to die.
 She had lived in the heterosexual world her whole life and now wanted to live in a place where she was the norm.
-She took the time to translate the secret code written on every stone in town.
+She took the time to translate the secret code.

 "Yes, this is the lesbian capital, and do you know why?"
 (For the record, she prefers the word queer to lesbian.)
 No, I said.
 Tell me!
 "Hebden Bridge is the only place where I am a completely ordinary person.
 On my street, one-third of the households are lesbian.
 I don't even think about being queer.
 I just am!"
 And then she said the words I heard repeatedly during my stay: "It's not a big thing!"